tmiodon/mentoring/Rhino Parameters Comparison/Readme.md

 ### Results
-* If the length of two csv files is different, then Output folder will be created and in the Result.txt will be information about this and at the same time, the same information will be provided in the pycharm console.
+* If the length of two csv files is different, then Output folder will be created and in the Result.txt will be information about this.
+At the same time, the same information will be provided in the pycharm console.

 ```bash
 Traceback (most recent call last):